JetBrains/teamcity-documentation/topics/nodejs.md

 If TeamCity detects an `.nvmrc` file, it will automatically use the node version specified in it.

+## Running Node.js Commands

+In the _Shell script_ field, enter all Node.js commands to be executed in this step.

 ## Accessing Private Registries

 To access a private npm registry during a build (for example, to download a package), you need to: